PyPSA/atlite/paper/paper.md

 +---------------+----------------------------------+-------------------------+--------------------+

 A Cutout may combine features from different sources, e.g. 'height' from GEBCO and 'runoff' from ERA5.
 Future versions of atlite will likely introduce the possibility to retrieve explicit weather variables from the CDS API.
-Further, the climate projection dataset [CORDEX](https://rcmes.jpl.nasa.gov/content/cordex) for which support was dropped with the latest release `v0.2` due to compatibility issues is likely to be reintroduced.
+Further, the climate projection dataset [CORDEX](https://rcmes.jpl.nasa.gov/content/cordex), for which support was dropped with the latest release `v0.2` due to compatibility issues, is likely to be reintroduced.

 ## Conversion Functions